X-Ray Detection of the Galaxy's Missing Baryons in the Circum-Galactic Medium of L$^*$ Galaxies: Properties of the LLS and the X-ray Halo

 \section{Properties of the LLS and the X-ray Halo}

-Table \ref{apptab:xray-halo} lists the properties of the LLS–galaxy associations relevant to this work: namely the stellar-mass M$_*$ (when available), halo mass M$_h$ (defined as M$_{200}$ \footnote{the mass embedded in a sphere with radius R$_{200}$} ) and virial radius R$_{vir}=$R$_{200}$ of the galaxies, together with the metallicity of the cool-CGM in the LLSs and the impact parameter $\rho$.
+Table \ref{apptab:xray-halo} lists the properties of the LLS–galaxy associations relevant to this work: namely the stellar-mass M$_*$, halo mass M$_h$ (defined as M$_{200}$ \footnote{the mass embedded in a sphere with radius R$_{200}$} ) and virial radius R$_{vir}=$R$_{200}$ of the galaxies, together with the impact parameter $\rho$, the metallicity of the cool-CGM in the LLSs and the column and Doppler parameter of the LLS-associated \ovi absorbers.

-Virial radii of the galaxy-associations are reported in the literature for all three LLSs of our X-ray halo \citep{Berg22,Keeney17,Burchett19}, while the halo mass is reported only for the LSS along the sightline to PKS 0405-123 \citep{Berg22}.
-For the other two LSSs we derive M$_h$ from R$_{vir}$, through the relationship M$_h = 4/3 \pi R_{vir}^3 \Delta_{200} \rho_c (z)$, where $\rho_c (z)$ is the critical density of the universe at redshift z.
+Virial radii of the galaxy-associations are reported in the literature for all three LLSs of our X-ray halo \citep{Berg23,Keeney17,Burchett19}, while the halo mass is reported only for the LSS\#2 along the sightline to PKS 0405-123 \citep{Berg23}.
+For LLS\#2 Berg and collaborators (2023) estimate M$_h$ via the stellar-mass--halo-mass relation, as in \cite{Rodriguez-Puebla17}, and then derive R$_{vir}$ via the relationship M$_h = 4/3 \pi R_{vir}^3 \Delta_{200} \rho_c (z)$, where $\rho_c (z) = (3H_0^2/8\pi G)[\Omega_m(1+z)^3 + \Omega_{\Lambda}]$ is the critical density of the universe at redshift z.
+For the other two LSSs R$_{vir}$ is derived in \cite{Keeney17} and \cite{Burchett19} through abundance-matching, i.e. via the galaxy’s optical luminosity, by matching an observed galaxy luminosity function with a theoretical halo-mass function.
+For these two galaxy-associations, we derive M$_h$ from R$_{vir}$, again as in \cite{Berg23}, through the relationship M$_h = 4/3 \pi R_{vir}^3 \Delta_{200} \rho_c (z)$.
 Finally, the last row of Table \ref{apptab:xray-halo} lists the property of the X-ray halo that we use in this work.
-These are derived by weighting the quantities in rows 1–3 by the $\sqrt{\Delta\sigma^2}$ improvement in statistical significance of the \ovii line signal of the stacked X-ray-halo spectra going from the PG~1407+265 spectrum through the spectrum of PG~1116+215 (i.e. $\sqrt{\Delta\sigma^2} = 2.5, 3.4$ and 3.7, respectively), and averaging them.
+These are derived (all but the Doppler parameter of \ovi, which is further weighted by the column density of \ovi) by weighting the quantities in rows 1–3 by the statistical significance of the \ovii K$\alpha$ lines in the spectra of our three targets (i.e. $\sigma^i_{OVII} = 1.7$, 2.8 and 2.8 for PG~1407+265, PKS~0405-123 and PG~1116+215, respectively: Tab. \ref{tab:single-spectra_linepars}), and averaging them.